-Figure A102: Real-Time Congestion Value by Voltage Level
+Figure A101: Real-Time Congestion Value by Voltage Level

 Given the frequency that constraints are unmanageable, it is critical that unmanageable congestion be priced efficiently and reflected in MISO's LMPs.
 The real-time market model utilizes Transmission Constraint Demand Curves (TCDCs) that cap the marginal cost (shadow price) that the energy market will incur to reduce constraint flows to their limits.
-Efficient market performance requires the TCDC to reflect the reliability cost of violating the constraint.
+These TCDCs set the shadow price and, thus, the congestion component of the LMPs at all locations affected by the violated constraints.
+Hence, efficient market performance requires the TCDC to reflect the reliability cost of violating the constraint.